 Geico allows customers to file claims online or by phone.
 It also offers 24/7 claims support by phone, which could be helpful if you get into an accident in the middle of the night, for example.
 As a result, Geico receives full marks in this category, per our grading criteria, which you can find in the Methodology section below.

 This is not to say that Geico’s claims process is perfect.
 There are issues from time to time, prompting customer complaints, as is the case with any insurance company.
 But Geico provides all the tools needed to make the claims process as painless as possible.

 Category Rating: 15/15

-Key information is easy to find on Geico’s website and mobile app, so it gets a good score in the transparency department Furthermore, Geico has live customer service agents available to answer any questions you might have.
+Key information is easy to find on Geico’s website and mobile app, so it gets a good score in the transparency department from WalletHub.
+Furthermore, Geico has live customer service agents available to answer any questions you might have.